meshula/meshula.github.com/site/astro-site/src/content/papers/syntelligence90.md

 The Architecture presented here addresses these problems through the introduction of the self awareness vector and by allowing reflexes and meta-reflexes to work through reciprocity instead of hierarchy.
 In order to illustrate these principles we willl consider the simulated insect behavioural controller of Beer, Chiel, and Sterling[^Beer-1989].
 This controller has been selected because it is isomorphic to the Architecture presented here (Network 2, Figure 7).
 The behaviour of this controller is well understood and exhibits a number of properties which suggest that controllers using similar architectures might be suitable for the control of other intelligent autonomous systems.

 The basis reflexes of Network 2 are the locomotion and chewing reflexes, these suggest the two basic behaviours of the simulated insect: moving around and eating.
 The reciprocally connected meta-reflexes are eat, move to food, follow edges, and wander.
 The simulated insect's instinct module has an internal energy monitor which watches the energy level of the insect.
 Like the senses of Network 1, the energy monitor has a logarithmic response, becoming most active in the most behaviourally significant state: when the internal energy state is low, the insect is "hungry."

+To embody apparent behaviors and motivations in systems that must be expressive, such as toys or animated characters, emotions themselves become expressed in this system as cumulatory activation signals.
+Emotions become **Global Regulatory Variables**.

 As the insect gets "hungry" the eat and move to food meta-reflexes become more and more active.
 Move to food suppresses follow edges, although wander continues to be active.
 Move to food operates in the same way as the move to goal reflex of Network 1, that is, by following "scent" gradients detected by two antenn・ When "food" is found, the sensors in the mouth activate the chew reflex.
 The chew reflex in turn suppresses the move to food reflex and allows the eat reflex to become active which further suppresses move to food.
 Eating continues until the internal energy level is saturated, at which point the internal energy monitor becomes inactive, releasing the follow edges behaviour from inhibition.
 Eat and move to food also become inactive.